telerik/kendo-angular/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
 title: ''
 labels: ''
 assignees: ''

 ---

-**Please, submit requests for new components and features to our [Feedback Portal](https://feedback.telerik.com/kendo-angular-ui).**
+**To submit requests for new components and features, please use our [Feedback Portal](https://feedback.telerik.com/kendo-angular-ui).**